ppj/ppj.github.io/source/_posts/2014-09-03-my-first-look-at-basics-of-web-development.markdown

 date: 2014-09-03 14:40:34 +1000
 comments: true
 categories:
-  - http
+  - HTTP
-  - html
+  - HTML
-  - css
+  - CSS
-  - sinatra
+  - Sinatra
 ---
-This calls for a brief pause from learning/practising OOP.
+This calls for a brief pause from learning/practicing OOP.
 The focus of this exercise is getting to know the underlying concepts of how the web works.

 <!-- more -->